ncamic/NC_Capstone/README.md

 These datasets are joined by state acronym (PRIM_STATE / State) to support analysis of how AI usage may be impacting employment patterns across states and time.

+# Running the Program:

+The following is a guide to running the project files locally:

+Fork the repository
+Clone the repository to your Github account
+Access the repository from your command line or preferred CMD software
+Install a virtual environment.
+The command in Gitbash is python -m venv venv
+Activate the virtual environment.
+The command in Gitbash is source venv/scripts/activate
+Install the requirements.txt file to install necessary packages by running pip install requirements.txt

 # Data Summary
 BLS Occupational Data
 Rows	1,500